 Example: I want to begin by addressing the main point.

-Transition between similar ideas
+Speech Transitions to use between similar ideas

 When you are talking about similar ideas, you need to tell the audience that you are transitioning between similar ideas.